-Upholstered Cornices are beautiful padded fabric top treatments available in seven decorative styles and include such quality features like solid wood construction, premium rain repellent privacy lining, 10 oz. of uncompressed batting per square yard and over 344 fabrics to choose from.
+Upholstered Cornices are beautiful padded fabric top treatments and include such quality features like solid wood construction, premium rain repellent privacy lining, 10 oz. of uncompressed batting per square yard and over 344 fabrics to choose from.

 Cornice Style - C1